signupsoftware/exflowwebd365o/README.md

 * Paging/"scroll for more" in lookups (account, items, ..) are under development.
 * Line templates

+### Release 2017.20.0.0
+2017-12-06 for AX12, D365O, NAV

+**News**
+* Improves PDF image interaction
+* Coding suggestion lists filters on partial value matches (AX12, D365O)
+* New languages AU and NZ
+* New versioning syntax 2017.Release no.Custom no.Patch no
+* Search and some inbox folders will sort based on Document Date or user preference rather than Due date.
+* Adds inbox/search sorting by column click
+* Improves dashboard chart interaction
+* Adds line comments highlighting
+* Improves line and inbox paging and scrolling
+* Other UI improvements
+* Bug fixes

 ### Release 17
 No. 4.17, 2017-08-30, AX2012, D365AX, NAV (pre)